iPlumb3r/EcosystemMapping/1_Semantic/Conceptionary/§DomainBusiness.md

     </thead>
     <tbody>
         <tr>
-            <td>Business domains are - more or less - the same for each enterprise.</td>
+            <td>Business domains are - more or less - the same for each enterprise.
+They are more described by a "verb" than by a "noun"</td>
-            <td>Les domaines métiers sont - plus ou moins - les mêmes pour chaque entreprise.</td>
+            <td>Les domaines métiers sont - plus ou moins - les mêmes pour chaque entreprise.
+Ils sont plus décrit par un "verbe" que par un "nom"</td>
         </tr>
     </tbody>
 </table>